 “It is like having the worst hangover combined with the Flu, and x 100.”

-Yet of course the truth is always a million times more complex and my words lacked the insightful conciseness and accuracy needed to portray this physical and mental nightmare.
-I didn’t understand what was happening to me so I couldn’t even begin to explain it to others.
+Yet of course the truth is still always a million times more complex and my words lack the insightful conciseness and accuracy needed to portray this physical and mental nightmare.
+I didn’t understand what was happening to me (back then) so I couldn’t even begin to explain it to others.

 My identity and self-worth diminishing daily as I retreated from the world.

 At a time when I should have been tentatively embracing adulthood I was weak and vulnerable.
-My anxiety ever present and sky high.
+Fear ever present and sky high.
 My family my everything.
-A million feelings impossible to convey.
+A million feelings impossible to convey nor process.
 Everything had changed…… And then once I got stuck in the deep murky depth of it all, it felt like nothing was ever going to change again.

 Heartbreaking for everyone involved.

-Only someone who has been there or has lived with a sufferer will ever fully comprehend.
+Only someone who has been there or lives with a sufferer will ever fully comprehend.

 I was eventually additionally diagnosed with Hasimoto’s Disease in 2000 which is an Autoimmune Thyroid condition where the body begins to attack itself.
 Replacement hormone is needed but in my case this also caused confusing (and unusual) reactions.
-My adrenals were a total mess and replacement was also sought here, but there was still something massive dragging me down and it took me until now (Sept 2014) to find another major piece of the missing jigsaw puzzle.
+My adrenals were a total mess and replacement was also sought here, but again the path was too rocky.
+As time went by the diagnosis’ (and labels) built up to include POTS, Hypermobility, mild Lupus, potential Addisons and more.
+Nothing was getting better I was just painfully trying to ‘band-aid’ a few things along the way.
+Thus, I knew that there was still something major which we were missing.
+Something to under pin it all…

-It seems that in fact really I have indeed had the Flu for 19 years!
+Alas It seems that in fact really I have indeed had the Flu for 22 years!